Dale-Xu/Intelligent-Fault-Classification-Exploration-Inspired-by-SSR/README.md

 If you find this code useful or use it in your work, please cite:
 Z. Xu, S. Lu, Y. Kang and J. Jiang, "Intelligent fault classification exploration inspired by suprathreshold stochastic resonance," IEEE Transactions on Instrumentation and Measurement, doi: 10.1109/TIM.2025.3597686.

+For any questions or issues, please feel free to contact zihengxu331@163.com.